Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 setLogLevel("info");
 ```

-For more detailed instructions on how to enable the logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core/logger).
+For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/core/logger).

 ## Next steps